LLNL/Silo/docs/files.md

   A character string representation of the version number of the Silo library that was used to create the Silo file.
   The caller should **not** free the returned string.

 * **Description:**

   Note, that this is distinct from (e.g. can be the same or different from) the version of the Silo library returned by the `DBVersion()` function.

-  DBFileVersion, here, returns the version of the Silo library that was used when `DBCreate()` was called on the specified file.
+  `DBFileVersion()`, here, returns the version of the Silo library that was used when `DBCreate()` was called on the specified file.
-  DBVersion() returns the version of the Silo library the executable is currently linked with.
+  `DBVersion()` returns the version of the Silo library the executable is currently linked with.

   Most often, these two will be the same.
   But, not always.
-  Also note that although is possible that a single Silo file may have contents created within it from multiple versions of the Silo library, a call to this function will return `ONLY` the version that was in use when `DBCreate()` was called; that is when the file was first created.
+  Also note that although is possible that a single Silo file may have contents created within it from multiple versions of the Silo library, a call to this function will return *only* the version that was in use when `DBCreate()` was called; that is when the file was first created.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>